 but the holder or his duly authorised employee or agent shall not carry out any other mining on or otherwise disturb the surface of the land.

-(2) Where the warden refuses to grant an application for a permit under section 30 or grants the application on conditions the applicant considers unreasonable or fixes a sum of money under section 30(4) which the applicant considers excessive the applicant may within the time and in the manner prescribed appeal to the Minister against such refusal, conditions or amount as the case may be.
+(2) Where a warden or a prescribed official refuses to grant an application for a permit under section 30 or grants the application on conditions the applicant considers unreasonable or fixes a sum of money under section 30(4) which the applicant considers excessive the applicant may within the time and in the manner prescribed appeal to the Minister against such refusal, conditions or amount as the case may be.

 (3) The Minister may dismiss the appeal or uphold the appeal and grant the permit which he is hereby authorised to do.

 [Section 32 amended by No. 69 of 1981 s.
 11; No. 100 of 1985 s.
-23.]
+23; No. 39 of 2004 s.
+54.]

 33. Application for mining tenement by permit holder